JoyShaheb/totallymoney/README.md

 ## make it better

 * eslint, prettier, husky, lint-staged, pre-commit
-* redux-perist
+* ✅ redux-perist
 * add react-toastify
-* reset button for the form
+* reset button for the form, and make it work